DrCuff/hpc/flux/Debian/README.md

 ### time to make some debs, and get the gits!

-_first become a user - tests get all super weird if not_
+_first become a user - tests get all super weird if not, you know how to make a user right?  you just put your lips together and blow_

 ```sudo su - flux```